 Which banks pool points?

-Here’s a high-level summary of which banks do and don’t pool points.
+Here’s a summary of which banks do and don’t pool points.

 There is some nuance to this, so be sure to read the details below.

-Membership Rewards points are pooled, but it’s slightly complicated.
+Membership Rewards points earned on the Platinum cards are pooled, but it’s slightly complicated.

 First of all, recall that AMEX Platinum Charge cardholders can convert Membership Rewards points to miles at a 400:250 ratio, versus 450:250 for other AMEX cardholders.